Justification by Law or by Faith?, 1-14

 ‘There is no need to be embarrassed by these outspoken words.
 They express what Scripture everywhere tells us about God in relation to sin, namely that no man can sin with impunity, for God is not a sentimental old Father Christmas, but the righteous Judge of men.
 Disobedience always brings us under the curse of God, and exposes us to the awful penalties of his judgement, to “curse” meaning not to “denounce” but actually to “reject.”
 So if the blessing of God brings justification and life, the curse of God brings condemnation and death.’
 (Stott)

-Gal 3:11 Clearly no one is justified before God by the law, because, “The righteous will live by faith.”
+3:11 Now it is clear no one is justified before God by the law, because the righteous one will live by faith.

 This, says Cole, ‘is a key verse for Paul’s great doctrine of “justification by faith”.’

 ‘The Judaizers wanted to seduce the Galatians into a religion of legal works, while Paul wanted them to enjoy a relationship of love and life by faith in Christ.
 For the Christian to abandon faith and grace for Law and works is to lose everything exciting that the Christian can experience in his daily fellowship with the Lord.
 The Law cannot justify the sinner; (Gal 2:16) neither can it give him righteousness.
 (Gal 2:21) The Law cannot give the gift of the Spirit, (Gal 3:2) nor can it guarantee that spiritual inheritance that belongs to God’s children.
 (Gal 3:18) The Law cannot give life, (Gal 3:21) and the Law cannot give liberty.
 (Gal 4:8-10) Why, then, go back into the Law? ‘ (Wiersbe)